Complete guide on how to write an expository essay. Learn about the structure, see examples, and find a topic for your expository essay.

 Building Argumentative Essay Structure

-After definition, the next thing to learn is essay structure.
+After definition, the next thing to learn is structure of an essay.
 Most academic works are similar in this regard, but there are still some relevant differences.
 Take a look at the list below: this is what your argumentative paper must include.

-1) Introduction.
+1) Introduction for an essay.
 This section should take just about 10% of all content, but its importance is tremendous.
 What your readers see first is going to determine the level of their interest.
 Very often, it concerns professors, too.
 Sure, they are obligated to finish an essay, but if it starts out boring, they might already feel annoyed and disinterested.

 a) For preventing this, use a great hook.
 Since you’re writing an argumentative essay, it could be a shocking fact or a controversial phrase that will make people curious about reading further.